ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   ```
   {: pre}

-2. Create a Trigger for the Push Notifications service `onDeviceRegister` event type by using your `myPush/webhook` Feed.
+2. Create a trigger for the Push Notifications service `onDeviceRegister` event type by using your `myPush/webhook` Feed.
   ```
   ibmcloud wsk trigger create myPushTrigger --feed myPush/webhook --param events onDeviceRegister
   ```
   {: pre}

-3. You can create a Rule that sends a message every time a new device is registered.
-Create a Rule by using the previous Action and Trigger.
+3. You can create a rule that sends a message every time a new device is registered.
+Create a rule by using the previous action and trigger.
   ```
   ibmcloud wsk rule create --enable myRule myPushTrigger sendMessage
   ```